 So far, Syd Millar, Bill McBride, Barton McCallan, Jonathan Moffett, Ian Dick, Jimmy Dick, Joey Gaston, Robin Gregg, Wallace McMaster, Ian McIlrath, Harry Steele, Trevor Ringland, Steve Smith, Philip Rainey, Brian Robinson, Gordon Hamilton, Derek McAleese, Jonathan Bell, David Tweed, David Humphreys, James Topping, Dion O’Cuinneagain, Gary Longwell, Paul Shields, Matthew McCullough, Andrew Trimble, Bryan Young, Isaac Boss, Paddy Wallace and Ian Whitten have all represented Ireland and Ulster, and Syd Millar, Bill McBride, Trevor Ringland and Steve Smith have toured with the British Lions.
 Latest addition to the list of Internationals, Ian Whitten, won his first full cap during the Irish Tour to Canada and USA in Summer 2009.

-After celebrating their Centenary in the 1987-88 season, Ballymena won Ulster League and Cup doubles in 1988-89 and 1989-90, and the advent of the All-Ireland League saw them placed in Division One, where they have remained except for a brief sojourn to Division Two in the 1993-94 and 1994-95 seasons.
+After celebrating their Centenary in the 1987-88 season, Ballymena won Ulster League and Cup doubles in 1988-89 and 1989-90, and the advent of the All-Ireland League saw them placed in Division One.
 In December 1996, the appointment of ex-Springbok captain and coach, Nelie Smith, to the position of Director of Rugby, created a renewed professional attitude among the playing staff.
 An immediate improvement in fitness and style of play saw a third Ulster League and Cup double achieved, and the arrival at Eaton Park of a considerable number of quality players, wishing to avail themselves of the coaching skills of Smith.
 Two years later, just prior to a second major Club Tour, this time to South Africa, Smith was succeeded as Director of Rugby by his fellow countryman and prodigy, Andre Bester, who remained in the position for three seasons, during which time Ballymena contributed no fewer than 12 players to the Ulster squad who won the European Cup.
 The next Director of Rugby at Eaton Park was Tony D’Arcy, from Brisbane, who had played as a prop 10 times for Australia and 37 times for Queensland.
-Under his guidance the Club won the AIL Championship, defeating Clontarf in a most memorable final at Lansdowne Road in May 2003.
+Under his guidance, the Club won the All-Ireland League Championship, defeating Clontarf in a most memorable final at Lansdowne Road in May 2003.
+The team now plays in Division 1B

-South African Steph Nel took up the post of Director of Coaching on 1st December 2004, on Tony D’Arcy’s departure to Australia.
+South African Steph Nel took up the post of Director of Coaching on 1st December 2004, on Tony D’Arcy’s departure back to Australia.
 He had previously coached Connacht, and Rotherham in the English Premier Division.
 On receiving a very attractive offer to look after the Academy of the Western Province Stormers, Nel returned to his native Cape Town in July 2006, to be immediately replaced by fellow countryman Jacques Benade.
 Having been granted UK Residency, Benade had coached Malone for five years after arriving from Pretoria, and came to Eaton Park on a part-time basis with a 3-year contract.
-He has recently been succeeded by John Andrews, an ex-Ballymena player, who teaches in Ballymena Academy, and who also coaches their First XV.
+He was succeeded by John Andrews, an ex-Ballymena player, who teaches in Ballymena Academy, and following him the present incumbent is Andrew Graham, another highly respected ex-Ballymena player.
+He is being assisted by Alex McCloy and Bryan Young

 As is necessary to survive in the present era of professionalism in rugby, over the past number of years Ballymena have negotiated a series of lucrative major Sponsorship deals, first with Clerical & Medical, then with Cable & Wireless, who remained Club major Sponsors for 6 years.
-They were in turn replaced by Michelin Tyre plc, and the present major Sponsors are the Patton Group, most appropriate considering the proximity of their Headquarters to Eaton Park.
-Michelin Tyre plc, O’Kane’s, Charles Hurst Group, Lafarge Cement Ireland, Clockwork Orange, White Young Green, Northern Bank, Ashgrove, First Trust Bank, Hilton Hotel, Walter Young Ltd., and Ballymena Borough Council are among a large number of subsidiary Sponsors of the Club, with Canterbury C.C., in association with Style ‘N’ Sport, the main Kit Sponsors.
+They were in turn replaced by Michelin Tyre plc, and the latter by the Patton Group.
+Present Major Sponsors are Galgorm Resort and Spa., Strain Engineering, Moy Park, Colliers International, Charles Hurst Group, Warwick Engineering, McCue Crafted Fit and Ballymena Borough Council are among a large number of subsidiary Sponsors of the Club, with Canterbury C.C., in association with Style ‘N’ Sport, the main Kit Sponsors.

 Stevenson Shield (Ulster Senior League): Winners 12 times